bThink-BGU/BPjs/docs/source/install-bpjs.rst

 Compile from Source
 --------------------

-BPjs is a built using `Apache Maven`_.
+BPjs is built using `Apache Maven`_.
 Thus, you need to install Maven, or have an IDE that supports it.
 The BPjs team uses mostly `NetBeans`_, but Eclipse and IntelliJ IDEA should work too.

 #.
 Download the sources from BPjs' `GitHub repo`_, either by cloning, or as a .zip file.